Yelnats321/EntityPlus/README.md

 retId.first.name_ = "Smith";
 entity.add_component<health>(100, 100);
 ```
-It's quite similar to using `map::emplace()`, because the function forwards its args to the constructor, and has a similar return semantic.
-What gets returned is a `pair<component&, bool>`.
-The function can fail if a component of that type already exists, as indicated by the `bool`, in which case the returned `component&` is a reference to the already existing component.
+If we supply a component that wasn't part of the original component list, we will be told this at compile time.
+In fact, any sort of type mismatch will be presented as a user friendly error when you compile.
+Adding a component is quite similar to using `map::emplace()`, because the function forwards its args to the constructor and has a similar return semantic.
+A `pair<component&, bool>` is returned, indicating error or success and the component.
+The function can fail if a component of that type already exists, in which case the returned `component&` is a reference to the already existing component.
 Otherwise, the function succeeded and the new component is returned.
 We don't hold on to the return of `create_entity()` for long.
 In fact, storing a stale entity is incorrect, as modifying the entity invalidates all references to it.
 You'll be treated with a runtime error if you use a stale entity.

 ###Systems
 The last thing we want to do is manipulate our entities.
 Unlike some ECS frameworks, EntityPlus doesn't have a system manager or similar device.
 You can work with the entities in one of two ways.
 The first is querying for a list of them by type